 Medium gold.
 An exotic nose of honey, citrus leaf, and grilled pineapple.
 In the mouth, the wine begins lushly sweet, like candied orange peel, then has notes of green shiso-like herbiness, followed by a pithy bite, and finally the acids come out and restore order.
 Sweet but light on its feet, with a spicy pink peppercorn note coming out on the finish.
 A little sweeter and more intense than but reminiscent of a demi-sec Vouvray, for anyone with that as a reference point.
 Would be amazing, we thought, with a salty cheese or lemon olive oil cake or prosciutto and melon.
 Drink now or age for up to another decade for a nuttier character.

 - 15.0% Alcohol by Volume

 We imported Petit Manseng in 2003 in the hopes of making a naturally sweet wine.
 The vines were released to us in 2006, and our first small vineyard block was planted in 2007.
 Over time, we have come to the conclusion that Petit Manseng is best used for off-dry wines: wines with residual sugar but less than our sweet Vin de Paille wines, with the grape's notably bright acids providing balance.

 Our Petit Manseng grapes were grown on our certified organic and biodynamic estate vineyard.

-Our Petit Manseng was harvested at 28.4° Brix and a pH of 3.13, we fermented it in barrel, and stopped its fermentation when it had about 85 grams/liter of sugar left and sat at an alcohol of 13.2%.
-This is a little sweeter than we've finished the Petit Manseng in recent years, but as usual the high acidity makes it taste much drier than the sugar reading would suggest.
-The wine was aged on its lees in barrel and bottled in June 2019.
+Our Petit Manseng was harvested at 29.4° Brix and a pH of 3.36, we fermented it in barrel, and stopped its fermentation when it had about 90 grams/liter of sugar left.
+This is a little sweeter than most of our recent Petit Manseng vintages, but acids are high enough that it shows lovely lift to balance the sweetness.
+The wine was aged on its lees in barrel and bottled in June 2020.